AdaCore/spark2014/docs/guidance/main.rst

    A : Nat_Array (1 ..
 3);
    A (1) := 1;
    pragma Annotate
+     (GNATprove,
+      False_Positive,
-     (GNATprove, False_Positive, """A"" might not be initialized", String'("A is properly initialized by these three successive" & " assignments"));
+      """A"" might not be initialized",
+      String'("A is properly initialized by these " &
+              "three successive assignments"));
    A (2) := 2;
    A (3) := 3;

 Since the array ``A`` is correctly initialized by the code above, the annotation falls in the category ``False_Positive``.
 Note that the ``pragma Annotate`` must be located just after the line for which the check message is issued.
+The ``String'(...)`` qualification for the justification argument is required for technical reasons.

 Because SPARK enforces a stronger initialization policy than Ada, you may want to justify a check message for a variable that may not be completely